stouffer/EvoGeoModules/manuscript/manuscript.md

 (*i.e.*, is there phylogenetic signal in the species interactions across the entire network?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall signal?).
-Strong values of the later metric reflect *low* contributions to co-phylogenetic matching -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
-Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant phylogenetic signal.
+Strong values of the latter metric reflect *low* contributions to co-phylogenetic matching -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
+Importantly, and in contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant phylogenetic signal.
 As required by *PACo*, the